Main 14 Festivals in Barcelona to Attend

 3. Sónar Festival

-It is divided into Sónar by Day, with performances and showcases at the Fira Montjuïc, and Sónar by Night, which hosts events at various clubs and venues across the city.
+It is divided into Sónar by Day, with performances at the Fira Montjuïc, and Sónar by Night, which hosts events at various clubs and venues across the city.

 Sónar attracts over 100,000 attendees each year - it is a landmark festival for electronic music and digital arts.